-(Website Link: Student Leadership) (Website Link: Student Senate)
+(Website Link: Student Leadership)

+(Website Link: Student Senate)

-Student leadership take various forms at Bristol.
-Through college-wide committees, as a trustee, senator, or ambassador.
+Student leadership takes various forms at Bristol such as membership in collegewide committees; or being the student trustee, a senator, or an ambassador.

 The Student Senate is the student governmental body that meets once a week and represents and addresses student concerns within the structure of the College governance.
 They prepare the annual budget for student activities and organizations, approve new organizations, and evaluate the activities of established ones.
 The term of each Senator is up to 4 semesters.